-- RIPS - RIPS Open Source is a static source code analyzer for vulnerabilities in PHP web applications.
-Please see notes on the sourceforge.net site.
+- RIPS - A static source code analyzer for vulnerabilities in PHP web applications.

-- Sink Tank - Byte code static code analyzer for performing source/sink (taint) analysis.
+- Sink Tank - Java byte code static code analyzer for performing source/sink (taint) analysis.

-- SonarQube - Scans source code for more than 20 languages for Bugs, Vulnerabilities, and Code Smells.
+- SonarQube - Scans source code for 15 languages for Bugs, Vulnerabilities, and Code Smells.
 SonarQube IDE plugins for Eclipse, Visual Studio, and IntelliJ provided by SonarLint.

-- VisualCodeGrepper (VCG) - Scans C/C++, C#, VB, PHP, Java, and PL/SQL for security issues and for comments which may indicate defective code.
+- VisualCodeGrepper (VCG) - Scans C/C++, C#, VB, PHP, Java, PL/SQL, and COBOL for security issues and for comments which may indicate defective code.
 The config files can be used to carry out additional checks for banned functions or functions which commonly cause security issues.

 GitLab has lashed a free SAST tool for a bunch of different languages natively into GitLab.
 So you might be able to use that, or at least identify a free SAST tool for the language you need from that list.

-An even broader list of free static analysis tools (not just for security) for lots of different languages is here called: Awesome Static Analysis
+An even broader list of free static analysis tools (not just for security) for lots of different languages is here.

 Commercial Tools Of This Type